‘Boys don’t cry!’, ‘Scared, what are you a girl?’, ‘Pink is for girls!’

 I call myself a feminist, yet I never questioned the derogatory tone in ‘are you a girl??’

-Why, despite being raised by feminist parents I never felt the need to question these notions?
+Why despite being raised by feminist parents have I never felt the need to question these notions?

 I do feel the need now.
 Now that I am raising a boy and people question him on playing with a pink kitchen set, I feel the need to call an end to this discriminatory attitude and belief before it kills my son’s sensitivity to these critical matters.